Send your enquiry.

 Some offenders will be more focused on achieving or avoiding other outcomes, such as gaining respect or social standing.
 These may out-weigh the importance of any legal sanctions associated with their actions.

 Therefore, severe sentences may have little deterrent effect for many crimes, even where the likelihood of punishment is high.
-This is incredibly interesting for us as criminal defence lawyers, and gives us good reason to argue against deterrent-based sentences.
+This is incredibly interesting for us, and gives us good reason to argue against deterrent-based sentences.
 As the research suggests, they have no credible effect.

 Contact us now